01 of 02

 All of these similarities aside, SuperDuo and Twin beads are different in several important ways.

 - Shape: SuperDuo beads are more precisely manufactured and are more even in size and shape than Twin beads.
-This means much less culling, or removing and throwing away, unusable beads when you are making a project.
+This means much less culling or removing and throwing away, unusable beads when you are making a project.
 The shape of SuperDuos is also more tapered on the sides and slightly more angular in the center.
-This means they hug around size 11 beads placed as spacers between them and align a... little better when making circular flower or snowflake shapes than twins.
+This means they hug around size 11 beads placed as spacers between them and align a little better when making a circular flower or snowflake shapes than twins.

 - Mass.
 SuperDuo beads are more substantial than Twin beads; In addition to being more evenly shaped, each bead contains more glass.
 SuperDuos also tend to be slightly larger than Twin beads, even though both are said to be 2.5 mm by 5 mm.